robfatland/nexus/cloud/aws.md

 #### Intermezzo: Using `s3cmd`

-How to copy an AWS S3 bucket to a Kopah bucket
+To copy an AWS S3 bucket to a Kopah bucket: In principle we could mount the AWS bucket as a local folder and use `s3cmd` to copy the contents to kopah.
+In practice with many files this might fall prey to localhost-as-bottleneck.

+Here, then, we outline configuring `s3cmd` before providing a two-stage procedure.

 - `s3cmd --configure` produces ten fill-in-the-blank questions: